Takicegek/Interpeer/whitepaper.md

 The reason why this is so valuable, is it allows the network to perform a huge variety of tasks in parallel.

 A good way of imaging it is think of how [bitTorrent](www.bittorrent.com) shares files, each separate file is seeded by a group of peers on the network, not the whole network.
 The difference is Interpeer is running scripts on these peers rather than sharing static data.

+### 2.4 migration
+Interpeer sites will be accessible by users using vanilla browsers, this is key to getting Interpeer widely adopted.
+This is acheived by using [interpeer.net](interpeer.net) to redirect requests to peers that are currently handling the site in question.

 ## 3. Example uses
 If [wikipedia.org](www.wikipedia.org) or [wikileaks.org](www.wikileaks.org) used Interpeer, they would see huge advantages: